curityio/mcp-authorization-secured-api/clients/typescript-sdk-client/README.md

 ## Login and Token Flow

-The client sends the following form of front channel request with an `mcp:tools` scope.\
+The client sends the following form of front channel request without a scope.\
 Note that the MCP authorization does not yet define how the client retrieves scopes.

 ```text